 - The Border Husky may enjoy a snuggle on the sofa every night.

-- The Border Husky typically inherits his Collie parent’s strong herding instinct.
+- This mix typically inherits the Collie parent’s strong herding instinct.

 - If other pets are present, socialize your pup early on.

 The Border Husky is a gorgeous dog who takes his handsome looks from both parents.
-He is a happy go lucky pup who is intensely energetic and intelligent, and as such he needs an active family who is going to challenge him both physically and mentally every day.
+He is a happy-go-lucky pup who is intensely energetic and intelligent, and as such, he needs an active family that is going to challenge him both physically and mentally every day.
 As long as this is something that you can provide him with, then both you and the Border Husky will have a very long and happy life together.